-Quorum means the minimum number of Councillors or committee members necessary to conduct a Meeting.
+Quorum means the minimum number of Councillors or Committee of Council members necessary to conduct a Meeting.

 Regulation means the Local Government (General) Regulation 2021.

 Webcast means an audio-visual broadcast of a Meeting transmitted across the internet concurrently with the Meeting.